India–Kyrgyzstan relations: Education and culture

-An Agreement on Cooperation in the spheres of culture, was recently signed during the visit of PM Modi in July 2015 to replace the agreement on Culture, arts, education, science, mass-media and sports of 18 March 1992.
+An Agreement on Cooperation in the spheres of culture was recently signed during the visit of PM Modi in July 2015 to replace the agreement on Culture, arts, education, science, mass-media and sports of 18 March 1992.
 In general, there is appreciation of Indian culture.
 The Centre for Indian Studies set up in Osh State University in 1997 has been useful in providing an exposure to Indian culture and civilization to academicians and intelligentsia in this country.
 The chair has been discontinued since 2010 unrest in Osh.
 Two workshops of Kathak dance were conducted one each in Bishkek (January 2014) and Issyk-kul (July 2014).
 A 10-member Bhangra Dance group “Bhola Panchi”, sponsored by ICCR, performed in Bishkek on 18 October and in Kara-Balta on 19 October 2014.
 An India Study Centre was established by the Mission in the prestigious National Library of Kyrgyzstan in Bishkek and inaugurated on 14 November 2014.
 A seven-member Sitar (Fusion) group led by Pandit Prateek Chaudhuri, sponsored by ICCR, performed in Bishkek and Osh on 28-29 March 2015 respectively.
 A renowned Indian musician Shri Dhruba Ghosh, Principal of Bhartiya Vidya Bhavan, Mumbai, performed in Bishkek along with a Central Asian Orchestra on 5 August 2015.
 A troupe, Natya STEM Dance Kampani, sponsored by ICCR performed in the most prestigious Kyrgyz National Philharmony Hall on 20 October 2015.

 Indians in Kyrgyzstan

 About 16,000 Indian students are studying medicine in various medical institutions across the country.
 A few businessmen are engaged in trade and services in Kyrgyzstan.
-Many Indian food restaurants are also opened across Bishkek.
+Many Indian restaurants have also opened across Bishkek as a result of the growing Indian diaspora.
+Other Indian influence in Kyrgyzstan include the growing popularity of Indian music, yoga and Bollywood.

+A handful of Indians in Kyrgyzstan are of Northeast Indian origin, due to the similar cultural, culinary and genetic ties they share with the Kyrgyz population.